-I love building robots, but I also love inspiring and teaching others.
-I’ve told my story and given robotics presentations at STEM Schools, community colleges, all-girl schools, science museums, and university engineering departments.
-I just gave the keynote presentation at the Women in Technology conference.
+We love building robots, but we also love inspiring and teaching others.
+We’ve told our story and given technical robotics presentations at university engineering departments, STEM High Schools, community colleges, all-girl schools in rural Appalachia, science museums, and professional conferences.
+We also gave the keynote presentation at the Women in Technology conference.

-Here my sister and I are visiting a children’s hospital in New York City where many of the kids haven’t been able to leave their beds for months.
+Here we are visiting a children’s hospital in New York City where many of the kids haven’t been able to leave their beds for months.
 So we brought our robots to them and taught them how to drive a Mars Rover!

-Here I’m teaching some kids at the New York Hall of Science how to drive the Mars Rover (which were we just installing that day).
+Here we are teaching some kids at the New York Hall of Science how to drive the Mars Rover (which were we just installing that day).

 I love this photo of these little boys gazing wonderingly through the glass toward the Mars Rover.